AlbertBaichenDu/AlbertBaichenDu.github.io/index.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; See my [CV](https://albertbaichendu.github.io/assets/CV.pdf) for more details.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Hi!
 My name is **Baichen Du 杜柏辰** [tʷuː4 pai3 ʈʂʰən2].
 People also call me **Albert** for simplicity.
-I am a final year undergraduate student at the University of Hong Kong, majoring in Linguistics.
-I am interested in **sociolinguistics** broadly, and **speech perception/production, sound change, variation, and their interaction with social effects** in specific.
+I am a final year undergraduate student at the University of Hong Kong, majoring in **Linguistics** and Political Science.
+I am interested in **sociolinguistics** broadly, and **speech perception/production, sound change, and variation** in specific.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; My UG thesis investigates how attention and awareness of social meaning associated with tone mergers affect asynchronous tonal change in Hong Kong Cantonese.
 Some other projects I contributed also study phonological learning and bilingualism.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; During my undergraduate study, I mainly worked with [Dr. Youngah Do](https://repository.hku.hk/cris/rp/rp02160) and [Dr. Jonathan Havenhill](https://jhavenhill.com) at the [Language Development Lab](https://linguistics.hku.hk/ldlhku/) of the linguistics department at HKU.
-I also worked with [Dr. Haohan Chen](https://haohanchen.github.io/) on statistical programming and machine learning of text data processing, and [Prof. Melanie Soderstrom](https://home.cc.umanitoba.ca/~soderstr/) on social effects influencing Infant-Directed Speech and early language acquisition.
+I also worked for [Prof. Melanie Soderstrom](https://home.cc.umanitoba.ca/~soderstr/) on social effects influencing Infant-Directed Speech and early language acquisition.
+For my political science  major, [Dr. Haohan Chen](https://haohanchen.github.io/) supervised me on my thesis.
+I worked with him on statistical programming and machine learning of text data processing.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Apart from academic interests, I also enjoy photographing, cycling, and hiking.
 One of my life goals is to keep a Ragdoll at home, though I have not achieved it yet :p